 Respectfully critiquing each other’s performances, their own performances, and setting plans for what they want to improve and in what timescale can also be highly advantageous to students.

-Glen Lutz, MEd, experienced principle and consultant to The Polytech explains that “sometimes, a professional athlete may be tremendously gifted and talented but burns a big bridge with his team or loses an opportunity altogether because of operating only in the moment based on his feelings and not considering cause and effect.
+Glen Lutz, MEd, experienced principal and consultant to The Polytech explains that “sometimes, a professional athlete may be tremendously gifted and talented but burns a big bridge with his team or loses an opportunity altogether because of operating only in the moment based on his feelings and not considering cause and effect.
 Those gifted with athletic abilities know intuitively how to compete.
 Their barriers to even higher performance are often systemic, such as being able to navigate through a process and attending to the details that are necessary to ‘keep one’s eye on the ball.’

-Training the brain has enormous benefit in getting the college bound athlete ready for anticipated and unanticipated challenges.
+Training the brain has enormous benefit in getting the college-bound athlete ready for anticipated and unanticipated challenges.
 Coaches try to fill this role by offering advice and sometimes supervision, punishments and rewards to try to encourage better behaviour, preparedness, and punctuality.
 An outside tutor or therapist can support emerging athletes by enhancing their cognitive, emotional, and social growth by teaching executive function skills such as time management, decision-making, organisation, collaboration, deferred gratification, and the ability to accept and give criticism.
 Though seemingly academic skills, there can also be improvements within athletics as well, especially at highly-competitive levels.”

 Alongside organising games that follow the professional rules, playing different versions of a sport can help them to develop their skills in this game.
 These can be introduced as pupils move into secondary school because they will already have mastered basic movements, and defending and attacking skills.
 For example, ‘futsal’ is a type of five a side football that is played indoors with less players and shorter gameplay.
 Due to this, futsal can help players to develop their ball control and manipulation, decision making, defence and passing skills.
 Each of these are vital in a regular game of football.